lucasdavid/artificial/README.md

 ```

-We are left with connecting the dots! :-)
+The only thing left is to connect the dots! :-)

 ```py
 world = World(initial_state=WordCandidate.random())